 Take images seriously

-Some email clients block images by default, where users may amend their inbox settings and block images as well.
+Some email clients block images by default and some users may amend their inbox settings to block images if the client isn’t doing it.
 So, it is best to follow the advice below when coding an email template:

-- Accompany your image header with text to make sure that a user will still understand what the email is about even if it gets blocked.
+- Accompany your image header with text to make sure that a user will still understand what the email is about, even if the image gets blocked.

 - Don’t build HTML emails that consist of one or two large images only.
 If one of them or both are not displayed properly, it will ruin the entire email campaign.

-- Keep your emails simple by adding just enough images and text to guarantee that your message still makes sense even if all pictures are blocked.
+- Keep your emails simple by adding just enough images and text to guarantee that your message still makes sense even if all images are blocked.

 - If your email includes a call to action (CTA) in the form of a button, don’t use an image to format the CTA.
 Instead, you can try to create a padding-based button.
 This simple method uses both HTML and CSS for button building.